vital-software/monofo-buildkite-plugin/docs/artifacts.md

               - "another/dist/**"
 ```

-The artifact filename will determine the treatment given to each uploaded file;
-this is so that the artifact name is deterministic.

-The first style (`filesFrom`) is more performant than the second (a list of
+Passing a "filesFrom" list can be much faster than using globs, because it
-globs), because it e.g. allows the use of `-prune` (to early-exit from a `find`
+allows the use of `-prune` (to early-exit from a `find` traversal, skipping a
-traversal, skipping a lot of file I/O; this is particularly useful for finding
+lot of file I/O).
+This is particularly useful for finding large numbers of small
-large numbers of small files by pointing at their parent directory)
+files by pointing at their parent directories e.g. `node_modules/`)

 ## Downloads